Shawn-Bellazan-jr/template-project/README.md

 ### Contributions:
 Feel free to fork this repository and make contributions or use it as a template for your own projects.
 Contributions are welcome!

----

-Let me know if you would like any additional details or modifications for the description, or if you'd like me to guide you through setting up the repository further!